jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_write_number_only.rs - Demonstrates writing unformatted
   numbers to an Excel worksheet.
 Any numeric type that will convert [`Into`] f64 can be transferred to Excel.

+* doc_worksheet_write_rich_string.rs - Demonstrates writing a "rich" string
+  with multiple formats, and an additional cell format.

+* doc_worksheet_write_rich_string_only.rs - Demonstrates writing a "rich"
+  string with multiple formats.

 * doc_worksheet_write_string.rs - Demonstrates setting different formatting
   for numbers in an Excel worksheet.